The ROM Board Project

 ROM Board Prototype (wire wrapped)

-Most needed signals are provided by two of the ROM sockets.
+Most of the needed signals are provided by two of the ROM sockets.
 Four additional signals have to be derived from some soldering points from the back of the RAM/ROM PCB.

 Soldering Points on 09845-66528 RAM/ROM Board (before and after soldering)

 You can use your favorite EPROM programmer for transferring the firmware to the 28C256 EEPROMs, a willem programmer will do it.
 I've included a couple of firmware images in the download section below.
-Note that different 9845 version need different ROM images.
-I've combined the latest available firmware revisions into each ROM image.
-Feel free to compose your own packages (see the ROM Dumping project for available firmware dumps).
+Note that different 9845 versions need different ROM images.
+I've combined the latest available firmware revisions into each ROM image, and if you are using flash memory, you also can use the combined image set which provides the six most important images in one set.
+Get the ROM images from the downloads section below.
+Feel free to compose your own packages (see also the ROM Dumping project for all available firmware dumps).

-Once the two EEPROMs are programmed, all system ROMs are removed, and the replacement PCB is connected to the two ROM sockets and the four soldering points, this replacement works perfectly nice.
+Once the two EEPROMs are programmed, and all system ROMs from the 9845 RAM/ROM assembly are removed, and the replacement PCB is connected to the two ROM sockets and the four soldering points on the RAM/ROM assembly, this replacement works perfectly nice.
 There is no difference for the 9845, it just boots up as it is used to do.
-The replacement works both for the LPU and the PPU, since the PCBs are basically the same (they just differ in the number of DRAM chips installed and a jumper which identifies them as LPU or PPU RAM/ROM board and which determines the address space the boards are mapped to).
+The replacement works both for the LPU and the PPU, since the PCBs are basically the same (they just differ in the number of DRAM chips installed and a jumper which identifies them as LPU or PPU RAM/ROM assembly and which selects the address space the boards are mapped to).

 RR-1 - A14